January 13, 2021

 The operational resilience framework

 Given all this, what should organizations do to improve their approach to operational resilience?
 We’ve developed a framework that identifies 12 management disciplines that can be grouped together in different ways to ensure appropriate operational resiliency responses for different risks.
-The core solutions and services that are available as part of the Operational Resilience Framework combine multiple components of our Enterprise Technology Stack, including applications, security and ITO.
+The core solutions and services that are available as part of the Operational Resilience Framework combine applications, security, ITO and other services.

 You don’t have to tackle implementing these disciplines all at once.
 But together, they can enable and strengthen your organization’s operational resilience.

 Here’s a quick rundown of the framework’s 12 disciplines and the actions they enable:

 - Continuity management: Analyze business impacts, set return-to-work tactics

 - Corporate incident response: Manage health, safety and environmental risks, proactively mitigate risk